haven-life/amorphic-framework/components/amorphic/README.md

 ```

 With this change client would need to pass a `logger` object instead of `sendToLog` function.
-The `sendToLog` function should
-no longer be used to inject the logger like in the past.
-This function is being deprecated for external use and is only used internally.
+We require that the new logger object must atleast have basic bunyan log functions such as 'debug', 'error', 'info', 'warn' and also a child logger create function of 'child'.
+The `sendToLog` function should no longer be used to inject the logger like in the pastas it is being deprecated for external use and is only used internally.

 **New listen and startPersistorMode signature:**